-Elvie Pump was first announced in September 2018 and sold out in minutes when it was first available to buy in October.
+Elvie Pump was announced in September 2018, and sold out in minutes when released in October.

 Product Manager: Clare Ross